 Who needs a sales tax permit in Connecticut?

 The following activities will require a business to register for a sales tax permit:

-- This includes flea markets, craft shows, antique shows, etc even if the business will only be selling for one day
+- Selling, renting, or leasing goods (this includes flea markets, craft shows, antique shows, etc. even if the business will only be selling for one day)

 - Providing a taxable service